ifad/munin-gsa/README.md

 Munin - GSA
 ===========

-Google Search Appliance SNMP plugin for Munin.
+Google Search Appliance SNMP plugin for Munin 2.0.
 SNMP autoconf is supported, and munin-node-configure works as expected.

 APPLICABLE SYSTEMS